HarryXiong24/HarryXiong24.github.io/src/en/article/sort-algorithm.md

 The key aspect that makes Heap Sort better than selection sort is the running time of the algorithm is now O(NlogN).

-This is a result of the fact that removing the max element from the heap, which is the central operation in the sort is an O(logN) operation, which has to be performed in the worst case N−1 times.
+This is a result of the fact that removing the max element from the heap, which is the central operation in the sort is an O(log N) operation, which has to be performed in the worst case N−1 times.

 Note that in-place heapification is an O(N) operation, so it has no impact on the worst-case time complexity of Heap Sort.